zanethomas/IqCommander/README.md

 The result is reasonably useful at this time.
 Historical Tick data is supported, Interval data is not supported yet but will be added soon.

-To use this you will need to create an app.config file:
+To use this you will need to create an app.config file (modify app.example.config):

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>